rseng/rse-action/README.md

 See [examples](examples) for this file and others with more detailed comments.

+**important** you must define a **prefix** if you want to export to a GitHub pages that isn't served at an organizations primary GitHub pages.

 ## Inputs

 | name     | description                                        | default | required |